ayezinhtun/1cng-protal-user-guide/docs/ISOs/Import ISO.md

 ### <span style={{ color: '#003366' }}>Create ISO</span>

 - Choose the desired **Billing Cycle** for your ISO.
-You can choose either Hourly or Monthly.
+ISO supports Hourly billing cycles.
+- The billing rules supported include Date to Date, Fixed Calendar Month, Unfixed Calendar Month, Fixed Prorata, and Unfixed Prorata.
+- Only one package per zone is supported for ISO.
+This provides a straightforward model for managing bootable image usage.
 - Verify all the configuration details and review the price summary.
 Click on **Review & Create ISO** to create the ISO for your project.

 ![Create ISO](images/iso_5.png)